fusioncharts/blazor-fusioncharts/README.md

 <script src="~/custom.js"></script>
 ```
 4. Implement the JavaScript function to activate it when the event is triggered.
-5. Execute an anonymous function to invoke the Js method upon event trigger.
+5. Execute an anonymous function to invoke the JS method upon event trigger.

+Note : We need to use 'function()' only and not '() => {}' this way, to pass the function, as we are parsing the function using this 'function()' only in blazor-fusionchart.js file.

 ```
    myEvent.dataPlotClick = "function() { randomF();}";
 ```